marutendra/bankmanagement-/README.md

-# bankmanagement
+# BankManagement
-all functions are here which used in banks
+All functions are here which are used in banks
-<br>Created by marutendra</br>
+<br>Created by Marutendra</br>